yidafu/swc-binding/docs/how-to-implement-swc-jvm-binding.md

   + print
   + printSync

 SWC Node binding provides synchronous and asynchronous methods via [napi](https://crates.io/crates/napi).
-However, the JVM's FFI `jni` doesn't only support asynchrony, so we only implement the synchronous APIs: `transformSync`,`transformFileSync`,`parseSync`,`parseFileSync`,`minifySync`,`printSync`.
+However, the JVM's FFI `jni` doesn't support asynchrony, so we only implement the synchronous APIs: `transformSync`, `transformFileSync`, `parseSync`, `parseFileSync`, `minifySync`, `printSync`.

-### pase_sync
+### parse_sync

-Below is an example of `pase_sync` to explain how to implement it.
+Below is an example of `parse_sync` to explain how to implement it.

 #### Dependencies

-SWC itself only considers Node binding.[swc_core](https://crates.io/crates/swc_core) implements the logic of binding to Node, aggregating other SWC sub-package dependencies.
-NMP package `@swc/core` also wraps `swc_core`.
+SWC itself only considers Node binding. [swc_core](https://crates.io/crates/swc_core) implements the logic of binding to Node, aggregating other SWC sub-package dependencies.
+NPM package `@swc/core` also wraps `swc_core`.
 We can't use the `swc_core` library directly, we need to replace other SWC subpackage calls.

 For example, `Compiler` from `swc_core`: